How To Get Rid of Baby Gas FAST

 - Burping Baby

 Babies get gas because air gets into their digestive system.
-Imagine sucking on a bottle with a poor latch — baby is essentially sucking in lots of air as he or she eats.
+Imagine sucking on a bottle with a poor latch — the baby is essentially sucking in lots of air as he or she eats.

 Unfortunately, babies don’t understand why their little tummies hurt.
 All they know is it hurts and they’re uncomfortable.
+So, cue the non-stop arching and crying.

-Common signs your baby is experiencing infant gas:
+Here are some common signs your baby is experiencing infant gas:

 - Excessive fussiness